caloon/AppReviewKit/README.md

 During the past years I realized that "traditional" prompts (e.g. Appirater) for rating apps do no longer work.
 The "conversion rates" for these methods are nowadays nearly at nil.

 The following is my alternate solution.
 It is a subclass of UIView which can basically be put anywhere in your app (e.g. on top of the App Settings).
 I believe this solution is better, because it does not interrupt the user's experience, instead the user him/herself decides to give feedback (pull instead of push).
+More info here: https://medium.com/app-store-boosting/good-practices-to-influence-your-app-revenues-using-app-store-reviews-acfb421cafe#.3qmp4dyyl

 ![alt tag](http://s14.postimg.org/o2y1jl3sx/App_Review_Kit_Actions_Sketch.png)